Dreads with Beads Guide + 7 Best Hairstyles

 Dreads with Beads Size

-Bead sizes are also something you need to consider when trying out dreads with beads for the first time.
-There’s no limit as to how small or how big your hair beads should be, but I make sure that each bead has a hole large enough to slide dreadlocks through.
+Bead sizes are also something you must consider when trying out crochet dreads with beads for the first time.
+There’s no limit on how tiny or how big your hair beads should be, but I ensure each bead has a hole large enough to slide dreadlocks through.

 5mm beads